ATPLab-LUMS/Wave-GMS/README.md

 ```
 sh train.sh
 ```
-For hyperparameter-tuning, please refer to the dataset training yaml file (e.g., [BUSI training yaml](configs/busi_train.yaml)).
+For hyperparameter-tuning, please refer to the (soon coming) dataset training yaml file (e.g., [BUSI training yaml](configs/busi_train.yaml)).
 We train Wave-GMS on an RTX 3060 GPU (12 GB) with a batch size of 12.
 If you encounter the OOM problem, please try to decrease the batch size.

 ## Citation
 If you use this code for your research, please consider citing our paper.